-You can create a NiFi data flow to push data into a Snowflake database table.
-To do this, you must meet certain prerequisites, configure your Controller Services, build the dataflow, and configure your source and target processors.
+You can create a NiFi data to push data into a Snowflake database table.
+To do this, you must meet some prerequisites, configure your Controller Services, build the dataflow, and configure your source and target Processors.

-Before setting up a NiFi dataflow to push data to a Snowflake database table, you must meet certain minimum prerequisites.
+Before setting up a NiFi dataflow to push data to a Snowflake database table, you must meet some minimum prerequisites.